 Regression vs Classification ML: What’s the Difference?

 Ever felt like you’re staring at a wall of data, unsure if you need to predict a number or a category?
-That’s where understanding the core differences in regression classification ML tasks becomes your superpower.
-Think of it this way: regression is about predicting a continuous value β like the price of a house β while classification is about assigning a data point to a specific category β like whether an email is spam or not.
-Mastering this distinction is fundamental to building effective machine learning models.
+Understanding the core differences between regression and classification in machine learning (ML) tasks is fundamental.
+Regression is about predicting a continuous numerical value β like the price of a house β while classification is about assigning a data point to a specific category β like determining if an email is spam or not.
+Mastering this distinction is essential for building effective machine learning models in 2026.

 Table of Contents